We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 But many psychologists recommend being open and honest about the surrogacy process from the get-go, whether that includes explaining it to a child who arrived via surrogacy, or if your child is watching you serve as a surrogate.

 “Having a baby is an exciting time for any parent-to-be.
 There are many ways to have a baby today, including more families using a surrogate to achieve parenthood,” says Roseann Capanna-Hodge, EdD, a licensed professional counselor and certified school psychologist in Ridgefield, Connecticut.

 “Parents should always try to include their children in the process as much as possible and consider developmental age,” she adds.

 “No matter how a new sibling arrives, a new baby in the house can bring a range of emotions, including excitement and jealousy,” Capanna-Hodge says.
 “Finding ways to connect with this new baby is critical in building great communication and establishing a bond, as well as helping the other children feel secure.”

-Fortunately there are a number of resources that can break it down for kids in a fun, respectful, and easy-to-understand way.
+There are a number of resources that can break down the subject of surrogacy in a fun, respectful, and easy-to-understand way for kids.

 “Using books and making art to help the child understand that someone else is helping the baby ‘grow in their belly (or uterus)’ will also help the child gain an understanding that the baby is coming,” Capanna-Hodge says.